Low Debt Quality on Taiwan Stocks (TAI + TWO): Superior Risk-Adjusted Returns vs TAIEX

 Seven cash periods compress the compounding base.
 The 2000-2006 cash periods mean the portfolio didn't benefit from the 2003-2006 global equity recovery.
 Any total return comparison to SPY is heavily distorted by those years in cash.

 Sector concentration in semiconductors.
-Taiwan's qualifying universe isn't diversified.
+Taiwan's qualifying universe is not diversified.
 D/E < 0.5 disproportionately selects semiconductor and electronics companies.
 The portfolio behaves like a concentrated Taiwan tech fund, not a diversified market screen.

 Survivorship bias.
 Exchange membership uses current company profiles, not historical.
 Companies that were delisted during the backtest period may not be captured.
 This likely causes some upward bias in reported returns.